justeattakeaway/pie/apps/pie-docs/src/components/tag/overview/overview.md

 {% contentPageImage {
     src:"../../../assets/img/components/tag/overview.svg",
-    alt: "A group of tags."
+    alt: "A group of tags indicating Evening menu only, Spicy and vegetarian."
 } %}

 ---